 When learning about this rule, I thought it would apply for small business owners as well.
 Unfortunately, business owners who choose to continue working past 72 and contribute to their solo 401(k) plans are still subject to RMD’s assuming they own 5% or more of the company

-The days are gone where employers give pensions, so are the days where employees stay at one place of employment throughout their entire career.
-That being the case, it is common to have been enrolled in multiple employer-sponsored retirement plans.
+Lastly, do you value simplicity?
+Gone are the days where employers give pensions, so are the days where people stay at one or two places of employment throughout their entire career.
+That being the case, it is common for the average person to be enrolled in multiple employer-sponsored retirement plans.

-It can be a headache keeping track of a trail of these accounts.
+It can be a headache keeping track of these accounts.
 Even if it is more cost-effective to keep your old employer’s 401(k) plan, rollover your 401(k) balance can provide you with some clarity and mental bandwidth.
 Sometimes the price of simplicity can also pay dividends of its own.

 Free investment policy template